antonagafonov/oximeter_service/README.md

-## Oxymeter Service on Raspberry Pi 4
+## Oximeter Service on Raspberry Pi 4
 ![Project Image](pictures/IMG_20240502_181233.jpg)

 ## Description
-The Oxymeter Service is a software application that reads measurment via btle protocol and monitors the bpm to LCD based on Pulse Oximeter J1.
+The oximeter Service is a software application that reads measurment via btle protocol and monitors the bpm to LCD based on Pulse Oximeter J1.
 Prototype made for Ice Bath personal performance monitoring.

 ## Device link